How to Request an Interpreter

 - Interpreters for Jail Visits

-- Attorneys are responsible for the scheduling of interpreters for jail visits.
+- Attorneys are responsible for the scheduling of interpreters for jail visits for all languages other than Spanish.
 The attorney can contact any interpreter on the Circuit Court’s approved interpreter list to complete the jail visit.
 Please note that the interpreter who interprets for the jail visit is not automatically assigned to that case to interpret in subsequent court proceedings.

 Civil Proceedings